Learn how to consciously track time management and make the most of your day with a healthy balance between productivity and fun.

 Want To Know How Much Time You Waste?

 By honestly analyzing your daily activities, you’ll see on paper what you’ve been making a priority.
 More times than not, your actions aren’t exactly what you value the most.
-As you follow along through the workbook, don’t change anything you do.
+As you write things down, don’t change anything you do.
 Don’t adjust your schedule or keep yourself busy just to make yourself look better.
 You won’t get clear results that way.
 Just live your life and log it.
-No one will see your logs and you can trash the workbook after you finish it.
+No one will see your logs and you can trash them after you finish.
 This is the one time you’ve got to be totally transparent with yourself in order for it to benefit your life.

 Want More Time Management Tips?